isabella232/primetime.en/help/programming/tvsdk-3.0-for-android/android-3.0-content-playback-options-android2/ui-configure/android-3.0-ui-content-live-vod-identify.md

 uuid: e6a66104-97fb-438a-8356-e21f94058c85
 ---

-# Identify whether the content is live or VOD{#identify-whether-the-content-is-live-or-vod}
+# Identify whether the content is live or VOD {#identify-whether-the-content-is-live-or-vod}

 You might need to know whether the media content is live or video on demand (VOD).